saltyorg/docs/docs/reference/local-storage.md

 In this case, it's simplest to use the same rclone + cloudplow model that the standard cloud storage setup uses.

 First, create an rclone remote pointing to your NAS using whatever connection scheme you wish; SMB, SFTP, etc, provided rclone supports it.
 Call it whatever you like.
+This article will be referring to it as `THE_NAME_OF_THE_REMOTE_YOU_JUST_CREATED`.

 Then fill out the remote details in `settings.yml`
 ```ini